jonwashburn/riemann-rs-geometry/ROUTE3_DRIVER.md

 2. After completing a task, mark it `[x]` and immediately start the next `[ ]`.
 3. If you finish all tasks, add new ones based on the remaining work.
 4. Run `lake build` after any Lean file change.
+5. If you add/strengthen **any** hypothesis/axiom (including hypothesis-bundle fields), **update the Assumption Ledger** below immediately.
-5. **Never ask for permission** – just execute.
+6. **Never ask for permission** – just execute.
-6. **Never summarize what you'll do** – just do it.
+7. Keep summaries to ≤2 sentences; prefer code + checkboxes over narration.
-7. If stuck for >2 attempts on one task, skip it and note why.
+8. If stuck for >2 attempts on one task, skip it and note why.

 ---